 Exchanged or sold assets should be in use by the agency for one year prior to the exchange or sale.
 Property should not be acquired solely for use in an e/s transaction.

-If you have any questions or comments on the exchange/sale policy or guidance, please don’t hesitate to contact Gary Thompson at email@example.com.
+If you have any questions for comments on the exchange/sale policy or guidance, please don't hesitate to contact the Personal Property Policy Division at firstname.lastname@example.org.